breeannb/breeannb/README.md

 <div align="center">
     <p>Hello there!
 I’m a Full Stack Software Developer that strives to combine my developer & technical abilities with my graphic design background to create great front-end apps.</p>
-    <p> When I'm not coding, you can find me taking photos in nature, snuggling up to my two kitties, or creating art. </p>
+    <p> When I'm not coding, you can find me taking photos in nature, snuggling up to my two kitties, creating art, or on my never-ending quest to find more cheesecake. </p>
 </div>

 ------------